cppwfs/readmesample/README.md

 ````
 By default the JDBC sink test will test against the hsqldb embedded in a singlenode deployment on the local machine.
 When running an acceptance test on a singlenode on another machine or a XD Clustered deployment the parameters above must be utilized.
+The %s in the jdbc_url will be populated by the jdbc_database.
+An example command line would look like this if running on an acceptance test on a remote XD cluster.